filius-fall/filius-fall.github.io/_posts/2021-01-11-Using-$emit.md

 ​        },
 ```

-Now look at the end when the details are set we emit an event called "Add::Student" to root element since they arent parent and child components.
-If they were parent and child components we could have communicated using props if parent want childs data, but we child wants parent data we still have to $emit but only to $parent not to root.
+Now look at the end when the details are set we emit an event called "Add::Student" to root element since they aren't parent and child components.
+If they were parent and child components we could have communicated using props if parent want child's data, but we child wants parent data we still have to $emit but only to $parent not to root.

 So now in list.js we listen to this event by using $root.$on